CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 > “It is impossible to begin to learn that which one thinks one already knows.” &mdash; Epictetus

-> “I am thankful for all of those who said NO to me.
-It's because of them I'm doing it myself.” &mdash; Albert Einstein
+> "The only thing that interferes with my learning is my education." &mdash; Albert Einstein

 <!-- > “Self-education is, I firmly believe, the only kind of education there is.” &mdash; Isaac Asimov -->